idris-lang/Idris-dev/docs/image/README.md

 So, if you need to modify an image, I suggest the following sequence:

 * Edit the SVG file using a suitable editor (I use Inkscape).
-* Export the changes to the PNG file, overwriting the ond version.
+* Export the changes to the PNG file, overwriting the old version.
 * upload both files.

 Note, when exporting in Inkscape:
 * Select everything first, this stops an enormous boundary being exported.
 * After selecting the file to export to and clicking OK, don't forget to click on export button as well.